gumaerc-testorg/21g.111-spring-2024/content/pages/syllabus.md

 - Yen, Yueh-Ping (2005).
 Calligraphy and Power in Contemporary Chinese Society.
 Routledge, pp. 57–80.
 - Ouyang, Zhongshi & Fong, Wen (2008).
 Chinese Calligraphy (The Culture and Civilization of China).
 Yale University Press.

-You are also encouraged to explore the course website: [https://calligraphy.mit.edu](https://calligraphy.mit.edu/), where past student works and projects are showcased.
+You are also encouraged to explore the course website: {{% resource_link "0740a7a1-9046-424f-a5be-c9a788e86e75" "https://calligraphy.mit.edu" %}}, where past student works and projects are showcased.

 ## Classroom Etiquette